Living Off Campus

 It is anticipated that no students (including seniors) will be released to live off-campus for the academic year.

-The number of students provided permission to live off campus is determined by the projected number of continuing students who will be living on campus as well as the projected number of first-year and international students.
-Juniors who actually lived off campus for the 2013-14 academic year will be granted permission to live off-campus for 2014-15.
-Students will receive an email to verify their off-campus address in KnightLine.
+The number of students given permission to live off-campus is determined by the projected number of continuing students who will be living on campus as well as the projected number of new first year and international students.

-Students who are 23 years of age by Aug.
-1, 2014, are automatically eligible for off-campus housing according to the residency requirement.
-If a student meets the age requirement and chooses to live off campus, he/she will still need to apply for off-campus status to notify Residential Education & Housing of their intentions before the room selection process takes place in the spring.
+Students who are 23 years of age by August 1 of the current academic year are automatically eligible for off-campus housing according to the Residency Requirement.
+If a student meets the age requirement and chooses to live off-campus, the student will still need to notify REH of their intentions before the room selection process takes place in the spring.

 If you filed a Free Application for Federal Student Aid (FAFSA) form, your housing status with Residential Education and Housing must agree with what you indicated on your FAFSA.
 If it does not, you must update your housing status on your FAFSA.
 A change in your housing status may result in a change in your financial aid award at a later date.